Pediatric Pacemaker Implantation Periprocedural Care

 These steroid-eluting leads, available in both passive-fixation and active-fixation tips, prevent subacute threshold rise, which is seen several weeks after lead implantation.
 This benefit can be critically important in children, who typically have a greater inflammatory response to tissue injury and a larger threshold rise.

-Titanium nitride and other metallic compounds also have been used to increase the surface area at the tip-tissue interface; this increased surface area should improve pacing and sensing performance.
+Titanium nitride and other metallic compounds have also been used to increase the surface area at the tip-tissue interface; this increased surface area should improve pacing and sensing performance.

 Monitoring and Follow-up

-For patients who are pacemaker-dependent, dizziness, presyncope, or syncope warrants a full device interrogation of both leads and pulse generator to ensure proper function of the device.
+For patients who are pacemaker-dependent, dizziness, presyncope, or syncope warrants a full device interrogation of both the leads and pulse generator to ensure proper function of the device.

 Children with implanted devices are generally more active than adults; the child’s continuing bodily growth and development create additional concerns and further increase demands on pacing systems.
 Contact sports add stress and strain on pacemaker generators and leads.
 Children with pacing devices have higher incidences of lead-related complications than adults, presumably secondary to growth and vigorous exertion.
 Younger patients are more apt to participate in contact sports and to continue to engage in vigorous activities.
+In a multivariate analysis of 1905 pediatric patients implanted with a cardiac device from a single device company and monitored remotely, the overall daily average activity was 5.4 hours, and increased level of activity was associated with being male and younger, as well as having experienced a shock and having a pacemaker versus an implantable cardioverter-defibrillator, an epicardial device site, and the rate response turned off.
+[33]

 Resumption of normal activities, as feasible, and promotion of healthy development without incurring significant additional risks are important goals of pediatric health care.
 Physicians must identify potential concerns and obstacles that patients and families may encounter and must offer strategies to guide them through their adjustment.